DefenderOfBasic/notebook/source/content/index.md

 [^1]: this technically exists but it's very secretive & filled with dangerous power games.
 See [New York Times explaining psyops](https://defenderofthebasic.substack.com/p/new-york-times-is-trying-to-explain).
 I want to do an open version of that.
 See also [Graphika](https://graphika.com/) and newer things like [Blackbird AI](https://www.youtube.com/watch?v=8Wixy4aIY9Q)'s "narrative analysis" tools.

 [^2]: See [Open Memetics Grant Proposal](https://docs.google.com/document/d/1kCLMHYjgWRPCjL5d7qXmN1QzgNXHmuljULaZg_04pZI/edit?tab=t.0#heading=h.2qeob59z6tgo) I wrote January 2025.

+[^3]: this really is the bottleneck, in my opinion.
+Every time any open researcher/academic tries to work on this, there is immense backlash (see "university of zurich reddit scandal").
+Meanwhile those doing experiments in secret keep going further.

+	The solution is NOT to just destigmatize being tested on without our awareness.
+It's to grow our awareness enough to be able to opt-in to what is good and opt out of what is bad.